Energy Benchmarking: Case Studies

 Ten Penn Center (Downtown)

 Benchmarking isn't new at the 27-story Ten Penn, but it proved especially helpful during a recent round of energy upgrades.
-The management was able to identify quick improvements, such as switching to more efficient lights in some spaces and shutting down a few elevators on the hottest (peak-demand) days.
+The management could identify quick improvements, such as switching to more efficient lights in some spaces and shutting down a few elevators on the hottest (peak-demand) days.

 From 2008 to 2009, energy use in the building increased 17 percent.
 Since the upgrades it has held steady, and in some years even declined.
 The building's tenants saved more than $300,000 on electricity costs in 2011.